Get

 Exercise

-You might think that the Teacup wouldn’t need much exercise, but they need at least two walks a day of about 15 minutes each.
+You might think that the Teacup wouldn’t need much exercise, but they need at least two daily walks of about 15 minutes each.
 They are energetic dogs, but a short walk is enough for them because of their tiny legs.

-In fact, you should bring a carrier of some kind or be prepared to carry your dog if they get tuckered out.
+You should bring a carrier of some kind or be prepared to carry your dog if they get tuckered out.
 Teacups will also need mental stimulation so they don’t get bored and act out destructively.
-This means you should provide them with enough toys and chews and playtime to entertain them every day.
+They need toys, chews, and playtime to entertain them every day.

 teacup pomeranian puppy with a basketball on grass